-We’ve well and truly entered an age of female empowerment, and as far as 2019 is concerned, I’m dubbing this the year of the wander woman.
+We’ve well and truly entered an age of female empowerment, and as far as I’m concerned, I’m dubbing this the year of the wander woman.

 Over the past few years women have tipped the scales to become the majority of travelers over men.
 We’re taking more active adventures, and saying no to sipping cocktails on the beach.
 And we’re not letting age be a limiting factor (the world is now being taken OVER by amazing traveling grandmas).